Dermatoleg Glinigol (MSc)

 Mae'n rhaid i ymgeiswyr sydd angen fisa Haen 4 i astudio yn y DU gyflwyno cymhwyster iaith Saesneg derbyniol er mwyn bodloni gofynion UKVI (Fisâu a Mewnfudo y DU).

-Stage 1 is the teaching stage.
-It lasts for eight months, and consists of six 20-credit modules, totalling 120 credits, at Level 7.
+This lasts for eight months, and consists of six 20-credit modules, totalling 120 credits, at Level 7.
 You will be required to attend daily teaching sessions (Monday-Friday, and some Saturdays).

 You may leave the course after successfully completing 60 credits with a Postgraduate Certificate, or after successfully completing 120 credits with a Postgraduate Diploma.

-The dissertation is based on a literature-review and normally not more than 20,000 words supported by such other material as may be considered appropriate to the subject and should include the results of your period of project work.
-The dissertation is worth 60 credits and is weighted 50% for the purpose of calculating your final mark.
+The dissertation is based on a literature-review and normally not more than 20,000 words supported by such other material as may be considered appropriate to the subject.
+It is worth 60 credits and is weighted 50% for the purpose of calculating your final mark.

 Topic areas could include (but are not limited to): clinical immunology, cosmetic dermatology, cutaneous manifestations of systemic diseases, diagnostic techniques, disorders of skin and mucous membranes, environmental factors, evidence based medicine, immunology and biology, inflammatory dermatology, microbiology of the skin, photobiology, pigmented skin diseases, practical skills, research methods, skin cancer, skin histopathology, surgical intervention, tropical skin diseases.